Policy Learning with Adaptively Collected Data: Simulations: Policy Learning with Decision Trees

 \subsection{Synthetic Data}

 We consider a contextual bandit problem with two arms.
-At each time, the experimenter observes a covariate $X_t\in \mathbb{R}^3$; each coordinate is \textbf{i.i.d.} sampled from Uniform$[-2,2]$.
-The outcome model only depends on the first coordinate of the covariate: given $x=(x_1, x_2, x_3)$, arm $1$ has conditional mean $\mu_1(x)=x_1^2-1$, and arm $2$ has conditional mean $\mu_2(x)=1-x_1^2$; see the left panel in Figure \ref{fig:synthetic} for illustration.
+At each time, the experimenter observes a covariate $X_t\in \mathbb{R}^3$ that is \iid~ sampled from Uniform$[-2,2]^3$.
+The outcome model only depends on the first coordinate of the covariate: given $x=(x_1, x_2, x_3)$, arm $1$ has conditional mean $\mu_1(x)=x_1^2$, and arm $2$ has conditional mean $\mu_2(x)=2-x_1^2$; see the left panel in Figure \ref{fig:synthetic} for illustration.
 The observed response is perturbed by \textbf{i.i.d.} standard Gaussian noise.

-To evaluate learned policies, we separately sample $100,000$ observations (covariates and potential outcomes) from the same data generating process as test data to calculate the regret.
-The right panel in Figure \ref{fig:synthetic} demonstrates that given each sample size, the out-of-sample regret (using the test data) of the current data-collection agent (note that this agent updates its policy with sample size increasing) and the out-of-sample regret of the policies obtained via Algorithm \ref{algorithm:policytree} with different choices of $h_t$.
+To evaluate learned policies, we in addition sample $100,000$ observations (covariates and potential outcomes) from the same underlying distribution as test data to calculate the regret.
+The right panel in Figure \ref{fig:synthetic} demonstrates that given each sample size, the out-of-sample regrets (on the test data) of the current data-collection agent (note that this agent updates its policy with growing sample size) and of the policies obtained via Algorithm \ref{algorithm:policytree} with different choices of $h_t$.

 We first compare online learning with offline learning when there is model misspecification.
-Note that both the data-collection agent and the nuisance component $\hat{\mu}_t$ in the AIPW elements assume the outcome model to be linear, while the true $\mu$ is quadratic.
-The data-collection agent thus fails to learn the optimal policy; in fact, its out-of-sample regret does not decay with samples accumulated and is larger than the regret of any policy learned via Algorithm \ref{algorithm:policytree}, as shown in Figure \ref{fig:synthetic}.
+Both the data-collection agent and the nuisance component $\hat{\mu}_t$ in the AIPW scores assume a linear outcome model, while the true $\mu$ is quadratic.
+The data-collection agent thus fails to learn the optimal policy; in fact, as shown in Figure \ref{fig:synthetic}, its out-of-sample regret decays much slower than the regret of any policy learned via Algorithm \ref{algorithm:policytree}.